Brand

 How Do I Add Chemicals to the Pool?

 Adding pool chemicals to your pool can be quite tricky.
-Just follow the steps below and you’ll be able to get it right, every time!
+Just follow the steps below, and you'll be able to get it right every time!

 add chemicals to the pool